Monaco succession crisis of 1918: Renunciation by Charlotte

 By a declaration of 30 May 1944 in Paris, Charlotte ceded her rights to the throne to her only son (with a reservation if he should pre-decease), and Rainier accepted in Paris on 1 June.
 An ordinance of 2 June 1944 acknowledged and confirmed the Sovereign Prince's assent to those declarations, and Rainier was made Hereditary Prince.
 When the Journal de Monaco published the ordinance on 22 June 1944, it added: "His Excellency the comte de Maleville, minister of Monaco in France, has been asked to inform the French government of this event, pursuant to the clauses of the treaty of 17 July 1918."
 The French government at the time was still the Vichy regime.

 Louis II died on 9 May 1949.
 The Principality of Monaco passed to his grandson, Rainier III.
 In the absence of an heir male, the ducal titles of Valentinois and Estouteville became extinct in French nobiliary law.
 Before Rainier III married Grace Kelly in April 1956, he notified the French government of his plans; the French ministry of foreign affairs replied with a message of official congratulations.

 21st century legal challenge

-Count Louis de Causans is suing the French government for US$401 million alleging that France used a "sleight of hand" to deprive Duke Wilhelm II, his ancestor, of the Monegascan throne when it passed the 1911 law permitting Charlotte to be considered a Grimaldi.
-"A German reign over Monaco, on the eve of the First World War was simply unacceptable for France" said the count’s lawyer, Jean-Marc Descoubès, missing the point that this was never likely; Prince Louis' legitimacy was not questioned by the von Urachs and lasted until 1949.
+In 2018, Count Louis de Causans sued the French government for US$401 million alleging that France used a "sleight of hand" to deprive Duke Wilhelm II, his ancestor, of the Monegasque throne when it passed the 1911 law permitting Charlotte to be considered a Grimaldi.
+"A German reign over Monaco, on the eve of the First World War was simply unacceptable for France" said the count’s lawyer, Jean-Marc Descoubès.
+His initial lawsuit was dismissed because he did not prove his relation to Duke Wilhelm II.
+He filed an amended lawsuit in 2021 which included a report from a genealogist.